 China in the Global Economy (3 credits)

-Chinese Arts & Culture (3 credits)
+Chinese Architecture & Culture (3 credits)

 Chinese Political Reforms (3 credits)

-Chinese Media and Society (3 credits)
+Chinese Media Studies (3 credits)

 Chinese Women's Studies (3 credits)

-American and China (3 credits)
+Social Stratification and Inequality in China (3 credits)

-This course concentrates on Post Cold War events in the context of American predominance, decline of Soviet power and emergence of China as a new force on the international scene.
+This course concentrates on Post Cold War events in the context of American predominance, decline of Soviet Power and emergence of China as a new force on the international scene.

-Business and Marketing in China (3 credits)
+Doing Business in China (3 credits)

 China in Transformation, 1840s-1960s (3 credits)

-International Finance (3 credits)
+International Business and China (3 credits)

 Independent Studies (1-4 credits)